udkyo/chatgpt-code-review-gerrit-plugin/README.md

   inviting further discussion.
 If activated, it marks ChatGPT's inline comments as resolved.
 - `votingMinScore`: The lowest possible score that can be given to a Patch Set (Default value: -1).
 - `votingMaxScore`: The highest possible score that can be given to a Patch Set (Default value: +1).
+- `ignoreResolvedChatGptComments`: Determines if resolved comments from ChatGPT should be disregarded.
+The default setting is true, which means resolved ChatGPT comments are not used for generating new comments or identifying duplicate content.
+If set to false, resolved ChatGPT comments are factored into these processes.
+- `ignoreOutdatedInlineComments`: Determines if inline comments made on non-latest Patch Sets should be disregarded.
+By default, this is set to false, meaning all inline comments are used for generating new responses and identifying repetitions.
+If enabled (true), inline comments from previous Patch Sets are excluded from these considerations.

 #### Optional Parameters for Global Configuration only